Fraternity president, science student among shooting victims

 “Brian was our leader, and we loved him,” the fraternity said.
 “He cared deeply about his Phi Delt brothers, his family, Michigan State University, and Phi Delta Theta.
 We will greatly miss Brian and mourn his death deeply as our chapter supports each other during this difficult time.”

+Anderson loved children and planned to be a pediatrician, family members told Detroit television station WXYZ.
+She also did volunteer work with older adults.

+“She’s kind, loving, caring, compassionate, driven,” and “very family oriented,” her maternal grandmother April Davis told the Detroit Free Press.

-Jon Dean, superintendent of the Grosse Pointe schools, said the third victim had also graduated from the district.
+Jon Dean, superintendent of the Grosse Pointe schools, mourned the loss of his district’s former students in an open letter.

-“I can’t even process what I just wrote,” Dean said in an open letter.
+“I can’t even process what I just wrote,” Dean wrote.
 “It is with a great deal of sadness that I bring this news to you and my thoughts go out to the many families that are suffering from another senseless act of violence.”

 —-